 Mosquito repellents are sprays that are known to ward off mosquitos.
 There are two types of mosquito repellent sprays safe for pregnant women – DEET and picaridin.
 Lemon eucalyptus mosquito spray is considered unsafe during pregnancy.
 However, you can always consult your doctor to confirm.

 Is Using a Mosquito Spray Safe While Pregnant?

 Yes, using a mosquito spray is safe during pregnancy.
 Any sort of spray that has DEET or picaridin in it is considered safe for use as a mosquito repellent.
 Clinical trials have demonstrated that there are no adverse neurological, physiological, or gastrointestinal side effects of using mosquito sprays during pregnancy, even for one year after the birth of infants.
-Use registered mosquito repellents as a rule of thumb and use lower dosage DEET sprays so that you can spray often.
+Use registered mosquito repellents as a rule of thumb and use lower dosage DEET sprays so they are not extremely potent.